cslarsen/mersenne-twister/README.md

 Drop-in replacement for libc's srand() and rand()
 -------------------------------------------------

-This code has been specifically designed as a drop-in replacement for LIBC's rand() and srand(); the signatures are identical, and the functions are exported with C-style name mangling --- in other words, they should be binary compatible.
+This implementation was specifically designed to be a drop-in replacement for libc's rand() and srand().
+The function signatures are identical with libc's and use C-style name mangling for binary compatibility.

-You can even mix the two PRNGs by wrapping either of them in C++ namespaces.
+You can even mix the two PRNGs by wrapping either of them in a namespaces.

 Performance
 -----------